By on 2023-10-06 -

-But my experience is that they are excellent cars to drive and to live with and the last series, built between 2009 and 2018, is as good as or better than most competitors.
+My experience is that they are excellent cars to drive and to live with, and the last series, built between 2009 and 2018, is as good as the best of its competitors.

-Add the fact that it's a Toyota - i.e. almost bulletproof and hugely reliable - and you have quite a bargain a few years down the road - given the very necessary full service history of course.
+Add the fact that it's a Toyota - ie almost bulletproof and hugely reliable - and you have quite a bargain a few years down the road - given the very necessary full service history.

 Petrol models start with a 1.6 which had no less than 130bhp and covers the 0 to 60 miles an hour sprint in 10.1 seconds, while managing 42 miles per gallon.

-Later in the production period there's just one other petrol, a 1.8 with 143bhp that covers the sprint in a very good 9.1 seconds and should also do 42mpg at best.
+Later in the production period, there's just one other petrol, a 1.8-litre with 143bhp that covers the sprint in a very good 9.1 seconds and should also do 42mpg at best.

-As I said above, all are good to drive and the petrols sound brilliant when revved.
+All are good to drive, and the petrols sound brilliant when revved.

 But diesel performance is right up there with them or better, even if they don't have the same aural soundtrack.

-It's worth mentioning that while the petrols are not as economical as the diesels, they will be a good deal cheaper secondhand and, if you don't do long mileages each year, will probably be the better bet.
+It's worth mentioning that while the petrols are not as economical as the diesels, they will be cheaper secondhand, and if you don't do long mileages each year, will probably be the better bet.

-All have an alarm, alloy wheels, audio remote controls, traction control, stability control, aircon or climate, electric windows and remote locking.
+All have an alarm, traction control, alloy wheels, stability control, air con or climate, audio remote control, electric windows and remote locking.

 Move on up the range and you'll get automatic headlights and wipers, Bluetooth, leather and sat nav.